- What if I haven’t received a confirmation email?

 - About OpenCon

-OpenCon 2016 has an application process, rather than an open registration, because a large number of participants will be offered full or partial travel scholarships to cover the cost of travel and accommodation for the meeting.
+OpenCon 2016 has an application process, rather than general registration, because a large number of participants will be offered full or partial travel scholarships to cover the cost of travel and accommodation for the meeting.
 We understand that students and early career researchers often do not have easy access to travel funding, and we want to bring together the leading young advocates for Open Access, Open Education, and Open Data from around the world, regardless of their ability to pay for travel.

 The significant amount of travel support given to participants is only possible through the generous support of our sponsors.